Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 I fully expected NPM to just block me at some point, but props to them for allowing me to download all of this (albeit at a snail's pace)
 :::

-... and about three hours and fourty minutes of downloading later I had all that data in my hand in JSON format.
+... and about three hours and forty minutes of downloading later I had all that data in my hand in JSON format.
 Also I now saw that I was talking about 1.890.051 packages.
 In case you're interested: Here are the first couple lines of that _npm.json_.

 ```json